chainguard-dev/libraries-malcontent-demo/README.md

 # Chainguard Libraries Ultralytics Demo

-## Description - Preventing Distribution Supply Chain Attacks in PyPI
+## Preventing Distribution Supply Chain Attacks in PyPI

 This demo showcases how to detect and prevent distribution-level supply chain attacks by using Chainguard Libraries as the safe source for open source.
 It compares different variants of the `ultralytics` package to highlight risks flagged by [malcontent-action](https://github.com/chainguard-dev/malcontent-action) which checks git commits using [malcontent diff](https://github.com/chainguard-dev/malcontent?tab=readme-ov-file#diff)